 - 26. Work with Registered Providers to improve conditions in existing accommodation through regeneration schemes. - 27.
 Work with partners to address barriers to housing delivery and support housing delivery rates. - 28.
-Work with Health and Social Care Providers to explore future models of housing, support and care, enabling people to live independently for longer. - 29.
-Produce sustainable housing guidance for developers that encourages sustainable construction methods and new homes to be of high environmental standards.
+Work with Health and Social Care Providers to explore future models of housing, support and care, enabling people to live independently for longer in houses fit for all stages of life. - 29.
+Produce sustainable housing guidance for developers that encourages sustainable construction methods and new homes to be of high environmental and high accessibility standards.